 The safe recruitment of staff is the first step to safeguarding and promoting the welfare of children and young people in education.
-This school is committed to safeguarding and promoting the welfare of the pupils in its care and expects all staff and volunteers to share this commitment.
+This Trust is committed to safeguarding and promoting the welfare of the pupils in its care and expects all staff and volunteers to share this commitment.

-2. Scope and Objectives
+2. Scope